 Sight Reading Exam Component

-For this part of the exam you will play a short unseen piece of music.
+For this part of the exam, you will play a short, unseen piece of music.
 You will have 30 seconds to flick through it before you have to play it for the assessment.
-Different grades will assess you according to more or less advanced criteria in this section.
+Different grades will be assigned to you based on more or less advanced criteria in this section.

 beenhere